Skip to content

 Top tips

-looks like a button.
+• Make sure any button looks like a button.
 Align them to the left edge of the last input (the right edge for right-to-left languages) where users naturally look for them.
-Use a verb for button text because the user is doing something, and relate it to what they are doing - avoid generic ‘Submit’ buttons. - The
+Use a verb for button text because the user is doing something, and relate it to what they are doing - avoid generic ‘Submit’ buttons.

-element should be a last resort as they’re really hard to use.
+• The select element should be a last resort as they’re really hard to use.
 Try radio buttons instead.
-If there’s a long list of options, use JavaScript to enhance theselect
+If there’s a long list of options, use JavaScript to enhance the select into an accessible auto-complete field (not to be confused with the autocomplete attribute).

 Required fields